mundrabhupinder9/MadGroupProject/Readme.md

 1892720 Harsh Patel: Live Like There Is No Tomorrow.

 1893407 Jasil Jose : Great things in business are never done by one person.
 They're done by a team of people.

+1892746 : jay Each day, I come in with a positive attitude, trying to get better.